Rodio346/mythical-javascript/README.md

 4. [[HomeObject]] - Naturally it in undefined but if super property is there and it is not an ArrowFunction then HomeObject is the object bound to as a method.
 5. [[NewTarget]] - Its an Object if it is created by Construct internal method else it is undefined.

+Later after ES6 more methods were introduced like BindThisValue, GetThisBinding, GetSuperBase.

 Now this Environment Record has similar methods as we discussed earlier except HasThisBinding and HasSuperBinding.

-Beside this we have Global Environment Record which is used to represent the outer most scope that is shared by all of the ECMAScript Script elemetns that are processed in a common realm.
+Beside this we have Global Environment Record again introduced during ES6 and continued which is used to represent the outer most scope that is shared by all of the ECMAScript Script elemetns that are processed in a common realm.
 It provides the built-in globals, properites of the global object and all top level declaration.
 It is logically a single record but it is specified as an encapsulation of Object and Declarative environment record.
 It also has its base object and the value returned by it is the the global environment record GetThisBinding method.
 Fields with GER have besides previous methods are:

 1. [[ObjectRecord]]: Which is our Binding Object and it is our global bject.
 It contains global built-ins bindings as well as all declarations.
 2. [[GlobalThisValue]]: this value